LumineerLabs/circum/README.md

 information from each endpoint to combine tracking data into a single view which it will then transmit to clients whenever updated.

+### Coordinates

+Circum, by convention, uses a right handed coordinate system with y as the vertical axis and +y zenith pointing.
+Circum, itself, doesn't enforce or care about this, but, if a given application is deviating from this convention, it is important to ensure that the endpoints are all using the same coordinate convention or the resulting tracks will be unusable.

 ### Discovery

 The circum service will advertise itself via zeroconf service discovery.
 It will advertise under